Transocean Ltd. (RIG) Shares Up Despite Recent Market Volatility

-Transocean Ltd. (NYSE: RIG)’s stock price has increased by 1.29 compared to its previous closing price of 6.99.
-Despite this, the company has experienced a 16.07% gain in its stock price over the last five trading sessions.
+Transocean Ltd. (NYSE: RIG)’s stock price has increased by 2.04 compared to its previous closing price of 7.36.
+Despite this, the company has seen a gain of 11.26% in its stock price over the last five trading days.

 Is It Worth Investing in Transocean Ltd. (NYSE: RIG) Right Now?